-We applied certain limited procedures to Management's Discussion and Analysis, Budgetary Comparison Schedules - General and Major Special Revenue Funds, and the City's Defined Benefit Plan Schedules Required by GASB Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27, which are required supplementary information (RSI) that supplements the financial statements.
-Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We applied certain limited procedures to management's discussion and analysis, budgetary comparison schedules - general and major special revenue funds, the schedules of changes in net pension liability and related ratios and the schedules of plan contributions, which are required supplementary information (RSI) that supplements the financial statements.
+Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements and other knowledge we obtained during our audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.

-We were engaged to report on the combining and individual non-major fund financial statements and schedules (supplementary information), which accompany the financial statements but are not RSI.
-With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
+We were engaged to report on the combining and individual nonmajor fund financial statements and schedules (supplementary information), which accompany the financial statements but are not RSI.
+With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.